by Thom J. Csatari

 The book and online platform are a project of New York City-based session guitarist, composer, and environmentalist Tom Csatari, who leads the 17-piece, New York Times-featured “free folk-jazz” collective ensemble Uncivilized.

 This project is currently in its design and development phase (interviews are being scheduled; diagrams are being written; prose is being edited; concepts expanded; etc.) but the work is ongoing, with no formal home.
-If you would like to donate towards the project, please consider writing Tom directly, or sending money through the PayPal button below.
+If you would like to be involved with the project, please consider writing Tom directly, or sending money through the PayPal button below.
 We have included a solo acoustic guitar track below which demonstrates some of these concepts as an initial starting point — a single out on Tiny Montgomery Records: